 The wallpaper below is called Cloudbusting and is the work of British contemporary artist, Paris’, and east London designer.
 Nosca Inc’s.
 Using unconventional techniques, the original painting was exposed to all of natures’ elements and left outside in the English Countryside, on doing this, they discovered that it enhanced the movement and texture within the watercolours.
 I think this piece is stunning as it has so much depth to it.

 Cloudbusting is available in four colourways; Peach, Blue, Marsala and Grey (my favourite)

 Onto Dazzle, probably the most current when it comes to pattern due to its geo shapes.
 Available in Grey, White, Charcoal and Black, this wallpaper is not for the faint-hearted.
-My recommendation would be to use it in a space where you wanted to create visual impact.
+My recommendation would be to use this pattern in a space to create visual impact.
 The darker colourway (below) is the easiest on the eye and thinking about it, would look quite cool beneath a dado rail in a hallway…